 - Can the attorney deliver results in the courtroom?

-Here is information that you need to know that no one else will tell you:
+What you need to know about lawyers that no one else will tell you:

 Law schools do not teach law students courtroom trial skills, even though trial skills are both teachable and learnable.
 Most people are shocked and have a hard time believing this, but it is true.
 Refusal to teach trial skills is a deliberate choice and a failure of American law schools.

 A United States Supreme Court Justice went to England and observed their trial lawyers and was surprised at the quality and consistency of their work, especially compared to what he'd seen from American trial lawyers.
 He started a special committee in the 1970s to investigate why many American trial lawyers were so terrible.
-The committee found that it was primarily the fault of U.S. law schools: All the way back in 1870, Dean Langdell at Harvard Law School decided that skills training was unnecessary, then all the other law schools copied Harvard and eliminated any skills training.
+The committee found that it was primarily the fault of U.S. law schools: One hundred years prior, all the way back in 1870, Dean Langdell at Harvard Law School decided that skills training was unnecessary, then all the other law schools copied Harvard and eliminated any skills training.

 The committee called this problem "Langdell's disease."
 Does that sound like a good thing?

-Incredibly, today, over forty years after that committee's findings, nothing has changed.
+Incredibly, today, nearly fifty years after that committee's findings, nothing has changed.
 Law schools still do not tell incoming students or current students that they will not be taught meaningful skills.
 Law schools actually lie to their graduates and tell them that they are ready to try cases simply because they finished law school, even though they were taught no useful skills in law school.

 Our attorneys have acquired courtroom trial skills.
 We did it after law school.
 We have spent more time and money in skills training after law school than what was spent on law school.
 That single factor is what separates us from every other law firm in Oklahoma.
 No other law firm in Oklahoma can match our commitment to continued professional development and staying on the cutting edge of trial skills and legal developments.